sintegrial/qwtplot3d/README.md

 qwtplot3d
 =========

-Extended version of the original QwtPlot3D library
+Modified version of the original sintegrial/QwtPlot3D library to use QOpenGLWidget